mongodb/docs/source/reference/commands.rst

 The ``_adminCommand`` helper is shorthand for "``db.getSisterDB("admin").runCommand();``".

-MongoDB :term:`drivers <driver>`, and the :option:`mongo` shell may provide an alternate interfaces for issuing database commands.
-All examples in this reference are provided as JSON documents.
+MongoDB :term:`drivers <driver>`, and the :option:`mongo` shell may provide helper interfaces for issuing database commands.

+All examples in this reference are provided as documents.

 User Commands
 -------------